Swift V4→V5 API Migration Guide

 v5 uses `DQL_STRICT_MODE=false` as the default, so your existing DQL queries will behave identically.
 You can upgrade freely.

-**Optional**: You can remove the explicit `ALTER SYSTEM SET DQL_STRICT_MODE = false` statement in v5 since this is now the default behavior.
+**Recommended**: Remove the explicit `ALTER SYSTEM SET DQL_STRICT_MODE = false` statement entirely — the v5 default already matches your intent, so the line is now redundant.

 <CodeGroup>